Smart and Sustainable Cities – Knowledge Sharing with Indonesian Cities

 Focused discussions on policy and case studies with the Jakarta officials.

 Both workshops featured experts from both public and private sectors who shared a diverse range of knowledge and technical experience gleaned from Singapore’s urban development journey.
-The programmes also included an exchange of ideas for implementation and possible cross applications.
+Ideas for implementation and possible cross applications were also discussed.

 (Left) The Nusantara delegation at the Singapore-ETH Centre’s Future Cities Lab; (right) the Jakarta delegation at the Bishan Ang Mo Kio Park.

-Alongside lectures and discussions, participants also went on site visits which had been curated to align with the respective delegation’s thematic interests.
+Participants also went on site visits aligned with the respective delegation’s thematic interests.
 These facilitated applied learning through dialogue with experienced practitioners in urban greening, water management, and digital planning tools.
-The delegations had the opportunity to view real-world applications, and exchange and explore ideas in addressing complex urban development challenges.

 Marina Barrage and the Sustainable Singapore Gallery;